 As a result of a change in EU legislation, article 45 of CLP, there are some essential changes coming to the packaging of products containing hazardous properties.
 All packaging must contain a UFI number, a 16-character code which will be used by poison centres for emergency health response purposes in case of incidents involving the product.

-The changes will happen regardless of the outcome of Brexit, and apply to goods containing hazardous properties, including most household cleaning products and paint, as well as adhesives, coatings and primers.
+The changes will apply to goods containing hazardous properties, including most household cleaning products and paint, as well as adhesives, coatings and primers.

 These changes need to be in place by as early as January 2020 for products intended for consumer use.
 However by registering your product data now with the applicable poison centre for each EU member state your product is sold into, you can benefit from an extended transitional period until January 2025 – which will allow for better planning and a smoother transition.
 More information is detailed below.